alamine42/data-take-home/solution/README.md

 # Data Take Home Exercises - Mehdi's Solutions

-Both scripts are in Python 2.
-See additional notes below for each.
+Both scripts are in Python 2.7.
+Apologies to all the 3.6'ers out there.

 One thing to point out is that the `edgar` code did not have a requirements.txt, which I added.
 As part of that move, I also replaced the Flask pagination module to make things work.